social-science-data-editors/template_README/template-README.md

 - Python 3.6.4
   - `pandas` 0.24.2
   - `numpy` 1.16.4
   - the file "`requirements.txt`" lists these dependencies, please run "`pip install -r requirements.txt`" as the first step.
-See [https://pip.readthedocs.io/en/1.1/requirements.html](https://pip.readthedocs.io/en/1.1/requirements.html) for further instructions on using the "`requirements.txt`" file.
+See [https://pip.pypa.io/en/stable/user_guide/#ensuring-repeatability](https://pip.pypa.io/en/stable/user_guide/#ensuring-repeatability) for further instructions on creating and using the "`requirements.txt`" file.
 - Intel Fortran Compiler version 20200104
 - Matlab (code was run with Matlab Release 2018a)
 - R 3.4.3